mitorigeiko/mitorigeiko.github.io/_tabs/about.md

 order: 2
 ---

-In essence this website just contains a list of YouTube videos which have been tagged with the kata that are shown.
-And as a bonus the grading points for the kata are shown below the videos.
+In essence this website just contains a list of YouTube videos which I have tagged and timestamped with the kata that are shown.
+As a bonus the grading points for the kata are listed below the videos.

 Hopefully this will help you find examples quickly and without all the other distractions YouTube brings!